joydddd/OoO-Processor/README.md

 - The largest number of cycles given for a single program to run is 5,000,000.
 It's defined at the top of testbench_fin.sv (`define MAX_CYCLE 5000000)
 - These public test programs take more than 300 seconds to complete by simulation:
     - outer_product.c (320s)
-- These public test programs take more than 300 seconds to complete by synthesis:
+- No passed public test programs by synthesis take more than 300 seconds to complete.

-## Passed tests:
+## Simulation Passed tests:
 - haha.s
 - mult_no_lsq.s
 - rv32_btest1.s